igrisdev/uniaprende/src/content/docs/estadística-computacional/análisis-computacional-de-datos.md

 ---
-title: Conceptos Básicos
+title: Análisis Computacional De Datos
 description: A reference page in my new Starlight docs site.
-sidebar:
-  order: 1
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.